Sideclick/CoreBundle/README.md

 # Sideclick CoreBundle
-This is a Symfony Bundle compatible with Symfony 2.6+ which provides several features we consider core here at Sideclick.
+This is a Symfony Bundle compatible with Symfony 2.6+ which provides several features which are commonly required in Symfony projects.

 ## Installation